-We have a crack team of matched bettors constantly scouring the internet for the latest and greatest offers for you to take advantage of.
+They have a crack team of matched bettors constantly scouring the internet for the latest and greatest offers for you to take advantage of.

-Our team of experts then add the offer to the members area along with advice on how best to tackle the offer in question.
+Their team of experts then add the offer to the members area along with advice on how best to tackle the offer in question.

 Along with this brilliant service, you’ll also have access to the following:

 - Best matched betting support in the industry

 There are just a few requirements before you can get started with no-risk matched betting.

 - You must be at least 18 years old